 Assistant Dean, Global Programs

-Chair, Global Practice Concentration
+Chair, Global Practice Field of Practice

-Thomas M. Crea, PhD, MSW, is an Associate Professor, Chair of the Global Practice Concentration, and Assistant Dean of Global Programs at the School of Social Work, Boston College.
+Thomas M. Crea, PhD, MSW, is a Professor, Chair of the Global Practice Concentration, and Assistant Dean of Global Programs at the School of Social Work, Boston College.
 He is a former licensed clinical social worker with previous experience as a mental health therapist for severely emotionally disturbed children, and as a foster care adoption worker and supervisor providing home study assessments and post-placement support to families.
 Dr. Crea has experience in local, national, and international research projects, related to social interventions for vulnerable children and families.
 Dr. Crea’s research focuses on the intersections of child welfare, refugee social protection and education, and strengthening humanitarian aid and international development programs.
 His research spans multiple countries, which in addition to the U.S. have included Guatemala, Honduras, Kenya, Malawi, Palestine, Sierra Leone, South Africa, and Zimbabwe.
 Professor Crea uses primarily mixed-methods, participatory research methodologies designed to produce rigorous, yet useful, findings for stakeholders working with at-risk populations.

 Crea, T. M., Roth, B., Jani, J., & Grace, B. (2018).
 Unaccompanied immigrant children: Interdisciplinary perspectives on needs and responses (Introduction to Special Issue).
 Children & Youth Services Review. doi: 10.1016/j.childyouth.2018.05.018